What is the ETIAS Visa Waiver project?

-UK citizens can currently travel to Italy - and other EU Schengen countries - without a visa or any prior authorization.
-However, it is planned that starting in 2024, UK citizens will have to obtain an online document known as ETIAS before entering any of the EU/Schengen member countries.
+Citizens of UK, US, and many non-EU countries can currently travel to Italy - and other EU Schengen countries - without a visa or any prior authorization.
+However, it is planned that starting in mid-2025, travellers from the UK, US, Canada and other countries will have to obtain an online document known as ETIAS before entering any of the EU/Schengen member countries.
 ETIAS (European Travel Information and Authorization System) will keep a record of who enters and leaves the Schengen zone.
 It functions in the same way as the American ESTA (Electronic System For Travel Authorization).
-These are the 30 EU Schengen countries that will require a valid ETIAS upon arrival at their borders: Schengen Countries

 Do UK Citizens Need a Schengen Visa to visit Italy?

-UK citizens do not currently need a Schengen Visa to visit mainland Europe, but starting in 2024 UK citizens will need an ETIAS for entry to Europe.
+UK citizens do not currently need a Schengen Visa to visit mainland Europe, but starting in mid 2025 UK citizens will need an ETIAS for entry to Europe.
 The ETIAS is not a visa requirement, and it will only take a few minutes of your time to complete an application form online and wait for an answer.
 Once you have an ETIAS it will be valid for three years.

 When Will UK Citizens Need ETIAS to Visit Italy?